jamesmayfield/ColdStart/README-TestSuite.md

 4. How to validate an existing SF test case
 5. How to add a new KB test case
 6. How to add a new SF test case
+7. How to score a test case
-7. List of existing test cases
+8. List of existing test cases

 # How to setup the *TestSuite*